scracha/slack-channel-to-website-status/README.md

-# Slack-to-Website Network Status Page
+# Slack channel t -Website Network Status Page

 Simple PHP status page that displays messages including images from a Slack channel.
 Post in Slack, it appears on your website.
 React with ❌ or 🗑️ to remove it.